 - Must be a resident of Forsyth County for a minimum of 30 days.

-- Must provide a list of previous addresses within the past 20 years.
-Your current
+- Must provide a list of previous addresses within for past 20 years or until the

 - Must have successfully completed an approved firearms training course and provide

-- If discharged from the military, must provide a copy of your DD-214 which indicates
+- If discharged from the military, you must provide a copy of all of your DD-214 which

 - Must authorize Mental Health background check.

 - Must provide complete set of legible fingerprints (taken at time of application).

 - Must be eligible to own, posses or receive a firearm under the provisions of State

 or Federal Law.
 See N.C.
 Firearm Laws.

 Processing may take up to 45 days after the mental health background check is completed.